-When she realised that drawing and painting were consuming all of her free time and she didn’t want to live in the communist country, she left the Medical Institute in hopes to immigrate to Europe or America.
+When she realised that drawing and painting were consuming all of her free time and she did not want to live in the communist country, she left the Medical Institute in hopes to immigrate to Europe or America.
 Since then, her entire life was dedicated to art.

 She did not graduate from any art college or academy; she studied old masters in Hermitage by copying their works for a couple of years.
 She had some guidance and advice from some underground, non-conformist artists.
 The first was Alexander Arefiev, who, after seeing her works, inspired her to leave the Medical Institute.